Jve386/Jve386/README.md

 ## 🌱 Currently Learning:

 - Pursuing a degree in multiplatform app development.
-- Engaged in the study of Computer Engineering.
+- Engaged in the study of Software Engineering.
 - Self-taught developer crafting applications from scratch.

 ## 🚀 Technologies: